 - Digital petitions.
 These offer a powerful way for citizens to voice their concerns and rally support for specific causes.
 Websites like Change.org and Avaaz have given people the tools to effect change, attracting millions of users worldwide.

-Technology makes civic engagement more accessible to a larger population.
+Technology makes civic engagement activities more accessible to a larger population.
 Digital platforms allow for civic participation regardless of geographical location or physical ability.

 Civic Engagement: Why Do We Need It?